zhwm/SharePro_gxe/README.md

 In this simulated example, we have one causal variant: rs112819506 with causal effect sizes of 0.05 and 0.02 in the exposed and unexposed group.

-From the output we obtained below, we have successfully identified one effect group consists of two variants rs112819506 and rs138116565 with weights of 0.7334 and 0.2541.
+From the output we obtained below, we have successfully identified one effect group consisting of two variants rs112819506 and rs138116565 with weights of 0.7334 and 0.2541.
 Since those two variants have a Pearson correlation of 0.99, they are nearly statistically indistinguishable.
 Based on the estimated effect size of 0.0533 and 0.0205, a GxE p-value of 2.06e-04 was derived for charactering effect heterogeneity for this effect group.

 ```